tlestang/introduction_to_ras_11052022/slides/slides.md

 - Questions.
 - Things you would like to learn about.
-- generale software -related issues you've been having.
+- General software-related issues you've been having.
 - Things you are interested in at the moment.